 Q: How long does each page take?

-A: Usually one week from start to finish for a basic page.
-For big spreads or detailed bits, up to a month (while also working on other pages).
+A: Anywhere from two days to one week from start to finish for a basic page.
+For big spreads or very detailed bits, up to a month (while also working on other pages).

 Q: Who is your favorite character?